windmill-labs/windmilldocs/docs/core_concepts/24_caching/index.md

 <br/>

-You can enable caching for a script directly in the script metadata.
+You can enable caching for a script directly in the script Settings.
 Here's how you can do it:

-1. **Metadata**: From the Script Editor, pick the "Metdata" menu an scroll to "Cache".
+1. **Settings**: From the Script Editor, pick the "Settings" menu an scroll to "Cache".

 2. **Enable Caching**: To enable caching, toggle on "Cache the results for each possible inputs" and specify the desired duration for caching results (in seconds.)